ImageMagick/Usage-Markdown/basics/index.md

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
-> Before IM v6.8.5-8 "`-format`" would automatically add a end-of-line character(s) to the output, so as to separate multiple image results.
+> Before IM v6.8.5-8 "`-format`" would automatically add an end-of-line character(s) to the output, so as to separate multiple image results.
 This is no longer done, so you may need to add your own appropriate EOL characters to the "`-format`" string.

 #### Identify, to Ping or not to Ping {#identify_ping}

 IM "`identify`" by default only reads minimal basic information about an image, using a technique know as "`-ping`".
 This means identify only reads enough of the image file to determine simple image information, such as size, without trying to read the whole image into memory.
 See [Ping, Operational Control](#ping) below.
 This is a big advantage of "`identify`" has over "`convert`".

 However, most image meta-data will not be available.
 For example, image labels from a PNG image file.
-For example, here I create a image with a 'label', and attempt to use a simple format setting to print out that label.
+For example, here I create an image with a 'label', and attempt to use a simple format setting to print out that label.

 ~~~{data-capture-out=identify_ping.txt}
 convert rose: -set label "rose with a label" rose.png